-The Company has secured financing through Zebra Holdings and Investments S.à.r.l. ("Zebra") and Lorito Holdings and Investments S.à.r.l. ("Lorito"), both related parties of the Company, as evidenced by debentures.
-On October 25, 2019 the Company secured a US\$20.0 million credit facility with Lorito (the "Lorito Facility") and on May 25, 2020, the Company secured two credit facilities totaling US\$7.0 million (collectively the "2020 Facilities"), one with Lorito for US\$3.5 million and one with Zebra for US\$3.5 million.
-Lorito reports its security holdings in the Company as a joint actor with Zebra, and they collectively held more than 39% of the Company's issued and outstanding common shares as at June 30, 2021.
-Information related to the facilities as at and for the six months ended June 30, 2021 is as follows:
+The Company has secured financing through Zebra and Lorito, both related parties of the Company, as evidenced by debentures.
+On October 25, 2019 the Company secured a US\$20.0 million credit facility with Lorito (the "Lorito Facility"), on May 25, 2020, the Company secured two credit facilities totaling US\$7.0 million (collectively the "2020 Facilities"), one with Lorito for US\$3.5 million and one with Zebra for US\$3.5 million, and on September 8, 2021, as disclosed above, the Company secured two credit facilities totaling US\$ 20.0 million, one with Lorito for US\$ 10.0 million and one with Zebra for US\$ 10.0 million.
+Lorito reports its security holdings in the Company as a joint actor with Zebra, and collectively they held more than 39% of the Company's issued and outstanding common shares as at September 30, 2021.
+Information related to the facilities as at and for the nine months ended September 30, 2021 is as follows: